neonowl/digital-garden/src/site/notes/notes/dtse-summary.md

 {"dg-publish":true,"permalink":"/notes/dtse-summary/"}
 ---

+_I generated this summary of DTSE using ChatGPT.
+It's a solid general boilerplate to use as a starting point for research and writing. _

+---

 ### Summary
 Digital transformation refers to the integration of digital technology into all areas of a business, fundamentally changing how the business operates and delivers value to customers.
 In the context of systems engineering, digital transformation involves the use of digital technologies to design, develop, and operate systems more efficiently and effectively.